Kyle Isbel Player Props: Royals vs. Giants

 |Games w/1+ RBI

-- The Giants pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.1 K/9, the ninth-best in the league.

-- The Giants had the 15th-ranked team ERA among all league pitching staffs (3.89).
+- The Giants have a 4.57 team ERA that ranks 17th across all MLB pitching staffs.

-- The Giants allowed the first-fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs surrendered (13 total, 1.6 per game).

-- Cobb (0-0) takes the mound for the Giants to make his second start this season.
+- DeSclafani (1-0) pitches for the Giants to make his second start this season.

-- The right-hander last pitched on Saturday against the New York Yankees, when he tossed 3 2/3 innings, allowing one earned run while giving up four hits.
+- In his last appearance on Monday, the righty threw six scoreless innings against the Chicago White Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.